alkivi-sas/mix-voice-music-cli/README.md

    `$ brew install SoX`

-Afeter that, you can follow this tutorial http://osxdaily.com/2011/07/25/how-to-add-new-voices-to-mac-os-x/ to add Audrey's voice for french.
+After that, you can follow this tutorial http://osxdaily.com/2011/07/25/how-to-add-new-voices-to-mac-os-x/ to add Audrey's voice for french.

 ## Installation
 You have to